Motorcycle Accident

 Dec 19, 2022

 A moped does not require strict licensing in comparison to full motorcycles or automobiles.
-According to PA moped laws, a moped is driven by a motorcycle engine but is also equipped with operable pedals like a bicycle.
+According to Pennsylvania moped laws, a moped is driven by a motorcycle engine but is also equipped with operable pedals like a bicycle.

 A moped motor must have not more than 1.5 horsepower, automatic transmission, and a cylinder capacity of not more than 50 cubic centimeters.
 The maximum speed of the moped may not exceed 25 miles per hour.
 In lieu of a gasoline motor, a moped may have an electric motor generating a speed of 25 mph.